AppleBreak1/Sapphire-Rx-580-Nitro-S.E./Pairing with Old Processors.md

 |  iMacPro1,1 | shikigva=80 | ✅ | ✅ | ✅ | ✅ | ✅ |

-Note: For H265(HEVC) encoding capability, switching to iMacPro1,1 is enough
+Note 1: For H265(HEVC) encoding capability, switching to iMacPro1,1 is enough<br>
+Note 2: ShikiGVA patches are disabled for Big Sur+ and is replaced by unfairgva.
 # Property Injection

 <img width="686" alt="1" src="https://github.com/user-attachments/assets/53103a05-5fce-49e2-ad66-de7d2baeb713" />